College Factual by our College Data Analytics Team

 Pittsburgh, Pennsylvania

-Carnegie Mellon University came in at #6 in this year’s edition of the Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region ranking.
-Carnegie Mellon is located in Pittsburgh, Pennsylvania and, has a fairly large student population.
-In 2020-2021, this school awarded 25 masters’s physics degrees to qualified students.
+Carnegie Mellon University did quite well in the 2023 Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region ranking, coming in at #6.
+Carnegie Mellon is a private not-for-profit institution located in Pittsburgh, Pennsylvania.
+The school has a fairly large population, and it awarded 8 masters’s degrees in 2021-2022.

-The impressive undergraduate student-to-faculty ratio of 5 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
-The low undergrad student loan default rate of 0.7% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The school has an excellent freshman retention rate of 97%, which means students like the school well enough to return for a second year.
+Since the school has a undergrad student-to-faculty ratio of 5 to 1, those pursuing a degree will have more opportunities to interact with their professors.
+The low undergrad student loan default rate of 0.1% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-Students who start out at the school are likely to stick around.
-The freshman retention rate is 96%.

 Read full report on Physics at Carnegie Mellon University